-• The planned, budgeted use of fund balance has allowed the School District to temper the impact of rising costs on the local tax levy.
-Due to the economic impact on the community from the COVID-19 pandemic, the board of directors opted to implement a tax increase for the 2021 tax levy at a level under the allowable ACT 1 adjusted index.
-As tough economic years are expected in the future, the Act 1 Index has been increased for the 2022-23 budget year.
-The adjusted index for Penn Manor School District has been set at 4.30% for the 2022-23 fiscal year, which is slightly higher than the tenyear average of 2.81%.
+• The board of directors passed a balanced budget for the 2022-23 budget year and opted to implement a tax increase for the 2022 tax levy at a level under the allowable ACT 1 adjusted index.
+As costs have risen and tough economic years are expected in the future, the Act 1 Index has been increased for the 2023-24 budget year.
+The adjusted index for Penn Manor School District has been set at 5.20% for the 2023-24 fiscal year, which is higher than the ten-year average of 3.03%.